ktangsali/physicsnemo-sym/docs/user_guide/features/csg_and_tessellated_module.rst

 Constructive Solid Geometry
 ---------------------------

-Modulus Sym provides several 1D, 2D and 3D primitives that can be used for sampling point clouds required for the physics-informed training.
+PhysicsNeMo Sym provides several 1D, 2D and 3D primitives that can be used for sampling point clouds required for the physics-informed training.
 These primitives support the standard boolean operations* like Union (``+`` ), Intersection (``&`` ) and Subtraction (``-`` ).
 The boolean operations work on the signed distance fields of the differnt primitives.

-Below example shows a simple CSG primitive being built using Modulus Sym.
+Below example shows a simple CSG primitive being built using PhysicsNeMo Sym.

 .. code-block:: python
     :caption: Constructive solid geometry

     import numpy as np
-    from modulus.sym.geometry.primitives_3d import Box, Sphere, Cylinder
+    from physicsnemo.sym.geometry.primitives_3d import Box, Sphere, Cylinder
-    from modulus.sym.utils.io.vtk import var_to_polyvtk
+    from physicsnemo.sym.utils.io.vtk import var_to_polyvtk

     # number of points to sample
     nr_points = 100000